fleetdm/fleet/articles/config-less-fleetd-agent-deployment.md

 </plist>
 ```

-Also, you can optionally, specify the `END_USER_EMAIL` that will be added to the host's [human-device mapping](https://fleetdm.com/docs/rest-api/rest-api#get-human-device-mapping):
+You can optionally specify the `END_USER_EMAIL` that will be added to the host's [human-device mapping](https://fleetdm.com/docs/rest-api/rest-api#get-human-device-mapping):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>